kurkotoff/lsbruh/README.md

 - [x] Hide messages in image files (.png)
 - [ ] TODO: Extract messages hidden in other files
 - [ ] TODO: Can try to bruteforce the bits that contain the hidden message if you do no know, which ones are they
-- [ ] TODO: Supports more file formats
+- [ ] TODO: Support more file formats

 ## Usage:
 ```